Seyferth–Gilbert homologation: Reaction mechanism

 Deprotonation of the Seyferth–Gilbert reagent A gives an anion B, which reacts with the ketone to form the oxaphosphetane D. Elimination of dimethylphosphate E gives the vinyl diazo-intermediate Fa and Fb.
 The generation of nitrogen gas gives a vinyl carbene G, which via a 1,2-migration forms the desired alkyne H.

 Bestmann modification

 The dimethyl (diazomethyl)phosphonate carbanion can be generated in situ from dimethyl-1-diazo-2-oxopropylphosphonate (also called the Ohira-Bestmann reagent) by reaction with methanol and potassium carbonate as the base by cleavage of the acetyl group as methyl acetate.
 Reaction of Bestmann's reagent with aldehydes gives terminal alkynes often in very high yield and fewer steps than the Corey–Fuchs reaction.

 The use of the milder potassium carbonate makes this procedure much more compatible with a wide variety of functional groups.

-Improved in situ generation of the Ohira-Bestmann reagent

-Recently a safer and more scalable approach has been developed for the synthesis of alkynes from aldehydes.
-This protocol takes advantage of a stable sulfonyl azide, rather than tosyl azide, for the in situ generation of the Ohira−Bestmann reagent.
+Traditional syntheses of the Ohira−Bestmann reagent use the rather explosive tosyl azide, but better diazo transfer agents are available.